ColleagueRiley/RSGL/README.md

   It allows RSGL render using a simplified pipeline system while raylib does advanced shader and preformance work in the background

-  RGL is heavily based on RGL but it's designed to be more lightweight and have better performance and optimization
+  RGL is heavily based on RLGL but it's designed to be more lightweight and have better performance and optimization

 # RFont
   [RFont](https://github.com/colleagueRiley/RFont) is a super light-weight and modular font library for texture atlas and text rendering that I created.
 RSGL uses this for text rendering.